rifflearning/business-analytics/README.md

 ## Running the Software

+#### Note:
+The SQL container uses port 3306 and the metabase container uses port 3000 on your local machine.
+You will need to stop any servers running locally on those ports in order to continue.

 The first step is to clone this repository.
 The following commands are defined in a Makefile, and can be run as follows:

 ```
 make up